HOT LUNCH Information

 How do I pay?

 Each family will set up an account with MySchoolBucks which will debit the meals that are served to your child.
 You have the option to pre-pay for everything up front, or pay monthly, or weekly.
 There is a $2 fee each time you credit your MySchoolBucks account.
 You can add up to $120 per transaction.
+You are also welcome to pay at the District Office with a personal check (no transaction fee), payable to LCMSD.
+Questions, please email Linda Tarantino.

 Can I get a refund when my child misses school due to illness or travel?